 In the sprawling galaxy of Starfield, not every explorer plays by the rules.
 For those unburdened by the shackles of legality, there’s an exciting, albeit riskier, avenue to augmenting your ship’s storage capacity: theft.

-Acquiring ship parts, particularly the ones that expand storage, might weigh heavy on your in-game wallet.
+From my experience, acquiring ship parts, particularly the ones that expand storage, might weigh heavily on your in-game wallet.
 Herein lies the allure of commandeering someone else’s hard-earned vessel.
 Why buy when you can simply take it?

 Why Add Shielded Cargo To Ship In Starfield?